volodymyr-volynets/skeleton/README.md

-# skeleton
-Skeleton Application for Numbers Framework
+# Skeleton Application for Numbers Framework